 Deluge: (v) to cover or fill with a great flood of things.

-- The minister was deluged with questions.
+- Example: The minister was deluged with questions.

 Disquisition: (n) a long (perhaps too long) speech or written report.